Zarifa Sautieva: Biography

 Sautieva was born on 1 May 1978.
-During her childhood she loved to read.
+During her childhood, she loved to read.
 Her family includes two sisters and one brother.
 She has a university degree and lived in Sunzha in the Republic of Ingushetia.
-She is a member of the Ingush Committee of the National Unity.
-Until November 2018 she was deputy director of the Memorial of Memory and Glory in Nazran, Ingushetia.
+She is a member of the Ingush Committee of National Unity.
+Until November 2018, she was deputy director of the Memorial of Memory and Glory in Nazran, Ingushetia.
 She was particularly gifted in her museum work at community engagement.
-She was dismissed by the Russian government from her post as a response to her involvement in protests against changes to the border between Chechnya and Ingushetia.
+She was dismissed by the Russian government from her post in response to her involvement in protests against changes to the border between Chechnya and Ingushetia.

 Activism

-Sautieva was arrested on 27 March 2019 in Magas by police, after clashes with protesters.
-It is alleged that the protesters threw sticks, chairs and fences at police, after attempts were made to disperse the protest.
-Whilst Sautieva used social media to record protests, the recordings from March 2019 show her calling other protesters to order.
+Sautieva was arrested on 27 March 2019 in Magas by police, following clashes with protesters.
+It is alleged that the protesters threw sticks, chairs, and fences at police after attempts were made to disperse the protest.
+Although Sautieva used social media to record protests, recordings from March 2019 show her calling other protesters to order.

-Sautieva was one of 33 people detained as a response to their role in the protests against the border.
-She is the only woman to be detained.
+Sautieva was one of 33 people detained in response to their role in the protests against the border.
+She is the only woman to have been detained.
 She has been held in custody since 12 July 2019.
 She has been detained at a centre in Nalchik in Kabardino-Balkaria.
-She has claimed that whilst in detention, she and other protesters, are victims of psychological torture and physical violence.
-When asked to give a sample of handwriting during detention, she wrote out a poem by Osip Mandelstam.
+She has claimed that while in detention, she and other protesters have been victims of psychological torture and physical violence.
+When asked to give a handwriting sample during detention, she wrote out a poem by Osip Mandelstam.

-On 15/16 January 2020, Sautieva and other protesters were charged with participation in an extremist community.
-On 26 January a complaint was filed by lawyers from the Human Rights Centre in Ingushetia to the European Court of Human Rights about the conviction.
-On 27 March an open letter, signed by over 170 people, called for her release.
-This campaign was begun by fellow activist Leyla Gazdiyeva.
+On 15–16 January 2020, Sautieva and other protesters were charged with participation in an extremist community.
+On 26 January, a complaint was filed by lawyers from the Human Rights Centre in Ingushetia with the European Court of Human Rights regarding the conviction.
+On 27 March, an open letter signed by over 170 people called for her release.
+This campaign was initiated by fellow activist Leyla Gazdiyeva.
 As of March 2020, her trial was due to take place in private, and her family were barred from visiting her.
-The Council of Europe views her, and her fellow activists, as political prisoners held by the state.
+The Council of Europe regards her, and her fellow activists, as political prisoners held by the state.